InnovationSwitch/innovationswitch.github.io/_offerings/tools.md

 ---
-name: Tools & Technologies
+name: Technology Toolkit
+short: >-
-short: Enable your internal innovation capability with our tools - from ideation to pilot.
+  Enable your internal innovation capability with our tools - from ideation to pilot.
 Turn your employees into a team of innovators.
 icon: desktop
 layout: offering
 order: 1
+published: true
 ---
 #### Switch Innovation Platform: